hhhjjjnnn/TestCase1/README.md

 Test Case 1 solution for https://automationexercise.com/test_cases

+## Installation instructions:
+You need to already have Visual Studio, python, Robot Framework Language Server extension on Visual Studio, and seleniumlibrary installed on your pc.

 ####  Detailed Test Steps for Test Case 1 to practice Automation testing on RobotFramework

 1. Launch browser